DHTMLX/docs-kanban/docs/api/config/toolbar_api_config.md

 ### Description

-An object with the internal api of JS Kanban. *It is used for Toolbar controls functionality*
+An object with the internal api of Kanban. *It is used for Toolbar controls functionality*

 ### Usage